 1. Stay local

 There’s no need to travel great distances to get away from it all.
 Find a nearby campsite that offers a relaxing, peaceful stay and reduce the amount of car travel.
 Better yet, find a campsite near to public transport or ride your bike.
+Check out Go Compares fuel calculator and see if it’s worth it!
+There’s also some great tips on how to save fuel.

 2. Go off grid